Visit Haute-Savoie in 7 days

 Day 2: Evian les Bains - Abondance Valley

-Evian les Bains: thermal elegance and Léman gentleness
+Evian les Bains: thermal elegance and Léman softness

-Start this second day with a morning in Évian-les-Bains, a resort renowned for its refinement and beneficial mineral waters.
-Bordered by Lake Léman, the town attracts with its Belle Époque atmosphere, tidy gardens, fountains, and historic facades.
+Start this second day with a morning in Évian-les-Bains, a spa town renowned for its refinement and beneficial mineral waters.
+Bordered by Lake Léman, the town charms with its Belle Époque atmosphere, cared-for gardens, fountains, and historic facades.

-Walk along the lake promenade, to the marina, then head up towards the city center to discover must-see spots: the Palais Lumière, a former thermal establishment now a cultural and exhibition center, and the Cachat spring, the iconic heart of the Évian brand, freely drinkable.
-Also, do not miss a visit to the Villa Lumière, the current town hall, a true jewel of neo-classical architecture.
+Walk along the lake promenade to the marina, then head back toward the town center to discover the must-see sites: the Palais Lumière, a former thermal establishment now turned cultural and exhibition center, and the Cachat spring, the emblematic heart of the Évian brand, which can be tasted freely.
+Also don’t miss visiting the Villa Lumière, the current town hall and a true neo-classical architectural gem.

-For a gourmet break, sit on a terrace facing the lake or under the arcades of rue Nationale, where fine bakeries, tea rooms, and small brasseries compete in charm. Évian thus offers a moment of calm and freshness, between art of living and thermal heritage, perfect to start the day beautifully.
+For a gourmet break, sit on a terrace facing the lake or under the arcades on Rue Nationale, where fine bakeries, tea rooms, and small brasseries compete in charm.
+Evian thus offers a moment of calm and freshness, between art of living and thermal heritage, perfect to start the day beautifully.

-Heading to the mountains: direction La Chapelle d’Abondance
+Heading for the mountains: direction La Chapelle d’Abondance

-After a morning between thermal heritage and pleasures of the lake at Évian-les-Bains, it’s time to leave the shores of Léman to reach the first alpine reliefs of the Chablais.
-Take the road southeast, along the Abondance valley, to join La Chapelle d’Abondance, a charming mountain village nestled at 1,000 meters altitude.
-Count about 45 minutes of scenic drive, punctuated by forests, pastures, and typical chalets.
-On the way, you will cross the town of Abondance — known for its abbey and AOP cheese — before reaching this little paradise, perfect for a natural and authentic break in the heart of the Savoy Alps.
+After a morning between thermal heritage and lake pleasures in Évian-les-Bains, it’s time to leave the shores of Léman and gain the first Alpine reliefs of the Chablais.
+Take the road southeast, following the Abondance valley, to reach La Chapelle d’Abondance, a charming mountain village nestled at 1,000 meters altitude.
+Count about a 45-minute scenic drive, punctuated by forests, pastures, and typical chalets.
+Along the way, you will cross the town of Abondance — known for its abbey and AOP cheese — before reaching this little piece of paradise, perfect for a natural and authentic break in the heart of the Savoyard Alps.

 La Chapelle d’Abondance: nature, traditions, and alpine cheeses

-Nestled in the heart of the Abondance valley, just steps from the Swiss border, La Chapelle d’Abondance is a small mountain village known for its family atmosphere, authenticity, and pastoral heritage.
+Nestled in the heart of the Abondance valley, just a stone’s throw from the Swiss border, La Chapelle d’Abondance is a human-scaled mountain village, renowned for its family atmosphere, authenticity, and pastoral heritage.
 Here, pure air, green alpine pastures, and cowbells compose a soothing alpine symphony.

-Start your visit with a walk along the Dranse river trail, accessible to all and perfectly arranged.
-For walking enthusiasts, several easy trails lead to alpine chalets or offer beautiful views of surrounding peaks (Mont de Grange, Cornettes de Bise).
-In summer, you can also choose a guided walk with a mountain guide or a "cheese heritage discovery" outing to visit a local farm and taste the essential Abondance AOP cheese.
+Begin your visit with a riverside walk along the Dranse banks trail, accessible to all and perfectly arranged.
+For walking enthusiasts, several easy routes lead to alpine chalets or offer beautiful views of the surrounding peaks (Mont de Grange, Cornettes de Bise).
+In summer, you can also opt for a guided walk with a mountain guide or a "cheese heritage discovery" outing, to visit a local farm and taste the essential Abondance AOP cheese.

-Don’t miss a tour of the village, around its baroque church, artisans, and some good tables where you can enjoy tartiflette, croûte savoyarde, or cheese fondue… In the evening, enjoy the absolute calm of the valley, with a night in a chalet, mountain inn, or typical hotel with views of the meadows.
-It’s the perfect place to disconnect, recharge, and savor the mountain in all simplicity.
+Don’t miss visiting the village itself, around its baroque church, its craftsmen, and a few good restaurants where you can enjoy tartiflette, croûte savoyarde, or cheese fondue… In the evening, enjoy the absolute calm of the valley, with a night in a chalet, a mountain inn, or a typical hotel with views over the meadows.
+It’s the perfect place to disconnect, recharge, and savor the mountain in total simplicity.

-Sentier de l’Abray – easy walk along the stream
+Sentier de l’Abray – easy walk along a stream

-• Estimated duration: 1 hour 15 to 1 hour 30, ideal for a quiet afternoon outing.
+• Estimated duration: 1 h 15 to 1 h 30, ideal for a quiet afternoon outing.

-• Distance / Elevation gain: about 3 to 4 km, very light elevation (+ a few tens of meters).
+• Distance / Elevation gain: about 3 to 4 km, very slight elevation (+ a few tens of meters).

 • Level: easy, suitable for all (walkers, families, people with strollers).

-• Start: from the village center, near the Notre-Dame-de-Compassion chapel.
-The route begins with the Chevenne road and then joins a peaceful forest trail.
+• Start: in the village center, near the Notre-Dame-de-Compassion chapel.
+The route begins on Chevenne road then joins a peaceful forest trail.

 Highlights:

-• Immersion in mountain forest rich in spruces, firs, and local species.
+• Immersion in a mountain forest rich in spruces, firs, and local species.

-• Open view of the Mont de Grange then the Cornettes de Bise, from a small scree offering a beautiful panoramic view.
+• Open view of Mont de Grange then the Cornettes de Bise from a small scree offering a beautiful panoramic view.

-• Passing through a fallow deer park for an interesting wildlife discovery.
+• Passage through a fallow deer park for an interesting wildlife discovery.

 • Gentle return along the Chevenne stream, in the heart of the alpine pasture.
-There are benches, resting areas, and even a small fitness trail.
+Benches, rest areas, and even a small fitness trail are available.

 Day 3: Abondance Valley - Morzine

-After a restful night at La Chapelle d’Abondance, it’s time to leave the green peaks of the Chablais to plunge into a quite different universe, more mysterious and mineral.
-Take the road southwest, following the Dranse valley to the village of La Vernaz, about 45 minutes drive.
+After a restful night in La Chapelle d’Abondance, it’s time to leave the green peaks of Chablais and plunge into a whole different, more mysterious and mineral world.
+Take the road southwest, following the Dranse valley to the village of La Vernaz, about 45 minutes away.

-Your morning destination: the Devil’s Bridge Gorges, a spectacular site sculpted by the river over millennia.
-Here, the limestone has been carved into narrow galleries, deep basins, and vertiginous cavities, offering a striking contrast to the softness of the alpine pastures you crossed the day before.
-A perfect opportunity to experience a subterranean immersion, between local legend and the raw power of nature.
+Your morning destination: the Devil’s Bridge Gorges, a spectacular site carved by the river over millennia.
+Here, the limestone rock has hollowed out narrow galleries, deep potholes, and vertiginous cavities, offering a striking contrast with the softness of the alpine pastures you walked the day before.
+It’s the perfect opportunity to experience an underground immersion, between local legend and raw natural power.

 The Devil’s Bridge Gorges

-The Devil’s Bridge Gorges, located in the Aulps valley near Morzine in Haute-Savoie, offer an impressive natural spectacle, carved by thousands of years of erosion.
-This spectacular site gets its name from a local legend: it is said that the Devil himself was behind this mysterious place and marked the landscape with his power.
+The Devil’s Bridge Gorges, located in the Aulps valley near Morzine in Haute-Savoie, offer an impressive natural spectacle carved by thousands of years of erosion.
+This spectacular site takes its name from a local legend: it is said that the Devil himself created this mysterious place and imprinted the landscape with his power.

 Les gorges du pont du diable - Morzine

-These deep gorges, carved by the turbulent waters of the Dranse de Morzine, reveal a succession of rock formations and vertiginous walls, making the walk as beautiful as captivating.
-Access is via a developed trail that allows visitors to descend into the heart of the gorges and admire the play of light on the limestone, the constant humidity giving the walls a deep and lively green.
+These deep gorges, carved by the turbulent waters of the Dranse de Morzine, reveal a succession of rock formations and steep walls, making the walk as beautiful as it is captivating.
+Access is via a developed trail that allows visitors to descend into the heart of the gorges and admire the play of light on the limestone, the constant humidity making the walls a deep and lively green.

-Alongside the beauty of the place, the site offers a thematic trail with informative panels explaining the geology, fauna, flora, as well as history and legends associated with the gorges.
-A guided tour is also offered for a full immersion, allowing better understanding of the secrets of this unique environment.
+Besides the beauty of the site, the place offers a thematic route with panels explaining the geology, fauna, flora, as well as the history and legends associated with the gorges.
+A guided tour is also available for a complete immersion, enabling a better understanding of the secrets of this unique environment.

 Practical information: